“Bread Rocks” Make a Fun Metamorphic Rock Science Experiment

 Observe: Did the pressure cause any changes in the bread rock?
 Did the marshmallows or chocolate chips change shape or pattern?
 Are the rocks layers easy or difficult to separate after the metamorphism?

 This experiment is great for kids of any age.
-Beware, many of the kids will want to eat their metamorphic rocks (eew, gross!) so make sure you wrap them well before the kids stand on them.
+Beware!
+The kids may want to eat their metamorphic rocks (eew, gross!) so make sure you wrap the rocks well before the kids stand on them.
 This is one of the great experiments in our Rock Detectives Camp Guide.
-If you have any questions about this experiment or any others in our guide or on our site, contact us and we will be happy to help.
+If you have any questions about this experiment, contact us and we will be happy to help.